 Properties along the alley would be required to implement improvements to meet the adopted design standards upon submitting a development application or Access Permit to the county.
-At that time the county would also require applicants to provide an acceptable location on their property for an appropriate area and easement to ensure adequate access and emergency turnaround from the alley.
+At that time the county would also require applicants to provide an acceptable location on their property for an appropriate area and easement (types and extents are to be determined) to ensure adequate access and emergency turnaround from the alley.